qupath/qupath-docs/docs/deep/gpu.md

 2. Install the CUDA/cuDNN versions that you need inside the environment
 3. Create a QuPath launcher using that environment

-The great thing is that you can have multiple conda environments, each with different CUDA versions, and each with corresponding QuPath launchers.
+The good news is that you can have multiple conda environments, each with different CUDA versions, and each with corresponding QuPath launchers.

 This allows you to have GPU support for different QuPath versions and deep learning frameworks on the same computer.